fbpx

 (Size of Australia (black) versus North America (blue) versus wee little Ireland (red))

 The Australian continent is a unique land, full of contrasts.
-It is the earth’s biggest island and the sixth-biggest country in the world in land area.
+It’s the Earth’s biggest island and the sixth-biggest country in the world in land area.
 Australia is the only nation to govern an entire continent.

 Population

 Not only does Australia have a lot more rocks and dirt (a lot more land), it also has a lot more people.
-The population of Australia is 24.1 million compared to our Emerald Isles population of 4.7 million.
+In 2025, Australia’s population is around 26.3 million, compared with Ireland’s 5.1 million.

 Climate

-It’s no secret that in Ireland it rains a lot, but if you didn’t grow up in Ireland playing soccer in the rain with jumpers as goal posts while being lashed on, or playing chase in the school yard before returning to class like a drowned rat, were you really living in Ireland?
+It’s no secret that in Ireland it rains a lot, but if you didn’t grow up playing soccer in the rain with jumpers as goal posts while being lashed on, or playing chase in the schoolyard before returning to class like a drowned rat, were you really living in Ireland?

 Language